 Student will study advances in the area of database implementation and administration.
-Students will practice
+Students will practice various methods of managing security, monitoring performance, and recovering the database using RMAN, SQL, and Flashback technology.

 CIS 340L - Oracle Architecture and Operation LAB

 This is the companion lab course for CIS340, where students will practice various methods of managing security, monitoring performance, and recovering the database using RMAN, SQL, and Flashback technology.
 Co-requisite: CIS340